gabrielcbomfim/gabrielcbomfim/README.md

 # Hi there, I'm Gabriel 👋

 ## 👨‍💻 About Me
-I'm a student with a passion for Maths, Physics and Computing.
+I'm a student with a passion for Computing, Maths and Physics .
 I'm currently engaged on my university studies.

 ## 🚀 Projects
 Here are some of the projects I'm proud of: